 When the boat arrives at the dock at the end of an ocean leg the first people to greet the boat are the shore crew who pile aboard even before the sailing crew have left for a well-earned adult beverage and some fresh cooked food.

-Although the boat might be tied to the dock or even hauled out and stripped down to its component parts, the racing never stops and now it is the shore crew who are working against the clock to have the boat repaired and back up to 100 per cent when the stopover service period ends.
+Although the boat might be tied to the dock or even hauled out and stripped down to its component parts, the racing never stops and now it is the shore crew who are working against the clock to have the and back up to 100 per cent when the stopover service period ends.

 Theoretically at least, the boat captain is enjoying some much-needed down time with the rest of the crew as this work goes on.
 In reality though most boat captains will find themselves down in the technical area during their time off, making sure they understand what work is being done and giving their input when necessary.